Home / Certificate Programs

 —Darin Matthews, director of procurement and supply chain for UCSC

-and Extension Supply Chain Management (SCM) program chair.
+and founding chair of the pending Extension Supply Chain Management (SCM) Certificate Program

 Students are welcome to sign up for UC-branded, accredited courses individually.
 The more comprehensive certification program designed and taught by working professionals in the SCM field provides a much-needed edge to people seeking to advance quickly in their company.